-Brief informative digression: What are moustokouloura?
-They’re cookies made with grape must syrup, flour, olive oil and the holy trinity of Greek baking spices (cinnamon, nutmeg and cloves).
-Back in Greece, these ingredients would have been available to every cook at a minimal cost.
+Traditional moustokouloura are cookies made with grape must syrup (petimezi), flour, olive oil and the holy trinity of Greek baking spices (cinnamon, nutmeg and cloves).
+In Greece, these ingredients would have been widely available at a minimal cost.

-These sweets embody the genius and heart of Greek rustic cuisine.
-It developed over centuries of poverty during which Greeks refused to lose their humanity and love of life.
+These treats embody the genius and heart of Greek rustic cuisine.
+It evolved over centuries of poverty during which Greeks refused to lose their humanity and love of life.
 Its guiding principle: use the ingredients around you that don’t cost much and whip them into something that lifts your heart.
-Opa food!
+Glendi food!

 Ingredients (Will make around 15 cookies)

 Wet ingredients: 1/4 cup olive oil, 1 tbs lemon juice, 1/4 cup water